Happy 217th Birthday to #KnoxCollege's first President, Hiram Kellogg! Read more: https://www....

 Knox offers a variety of recurring short-term immersive experiences that combine on-campus study with a trip to another city or country during a term break.

-Imagine topping off a term of intense instruction with a trip to Berlin and Istanbul, or teaching on a Navajo reservation after taking a course in the tribe's history and culture.
+Imagine topping off a term of intense instruction with a trip to Freiburg, Germany, or teaching on a Navajo reservation after taking a course on the tribe's history and culture.
 All this and more can be achieved through Knox's short-term off-campus programs.

 This program examines the arts in the social and political context of a major urban center through readings, films, and discussion to establish a theoretical foundation that will be investigated in a three-week trip to London.
 You'll be immersed in seminars, theatre, opera, music, dance, poetry, visual art, architectural and cultural icons, and historic sites.
 A major project of either traditional or creative scholarship is completed upon your return. — offered fall term and winter break